-The new collection from the author of The Undertaking
+The most recent poetry collection from the author of The Undertaking, the celebrated and macabre Thomas Lynch.

 Praise for Walking Papers